fatiando/website/index.rst

 In order to start using the Fatiando tools you need to install a Python distribution.
 We recommend the `Anaconda Python distribution <https://www.anaconda.com/products/individual>`__.
 You can find detailed instructions on how to install it on any operating system in the `Software Carpentry setup instructions <https://carpentries.github.io/workshop-template/#python>`__.

-Once you finished setting up Anaconda, you can install all the latest Fatiando tools with a single command:
+Once you've finished setting up Anaconda, you can install all of the latest Fatiando tools with a single command (run this in a terminal or "Anaconda prompt" on Windows):

 .. raw:: html